 - Drugs that cause narrowing of arteries (such as amphetamines, certain types of beta-blockers, some cancer drugs, certain drugs used for migraine headaches)

 - Arthritis and autoimmune conditions (such as scleroderma, Sjögren syndrome, rheumatoid arthritis, and systemic lupus erythematosus)

 - Repeated injury or usage (such as from typing, playing the piano, or heavy use of hand tools)

 - Thoracic outlet syndrome

-Strong emotions or exposure to the cold bring on the changes.
+Exposure to the cold or strong emotions bring on the changes.

-- First, the fingers, toes, ears, or nose to become white, then turn blue.
+- First, the fingers, toes, ears, or nose become white, and then turn blue.

 - When blood flow returns, the area becomes red and then later returns to normal color.

 - The attacks may last from minutes to hours.

 People with primary Raynaud phenomenon have problems in the same fingers on both sides.
 Most people do not have much pain.

 People with secondary Raynaud phenomenon are more likely to have pain or tingling in the fingers.
 The pain is rarely severe.
 However, painful ulcers may form on the affected fingers if the attacks are very bad.